Immunization

 Why focus on immunization ?

-Vaccines are safe and effective and save millions of lives each year.
-They are among the best tools the world has to keep children healthy and protect them from deadly and debilitating diseases.
-Over the past few decades, vaccines have been responsible for the eradication of smallpox and dramatic reductions in the number of people falling ill or dying from diseases such as polio, meningitis, and measles.
-Over the past two decades, our foundation has helped accelerate the development and introduction of many new vaccines—including those against pneumococcal pneumonia, rotavirus, meningitis A, cholera, and HPV—that have saved and improved the lives of hundreds of millions of people.
+Over these decades, vaccines have been responsible for eradicating smallpox and dramatically reducing the number of people falling ill or dying from diseases such as polio, pneumonia, rotavirus, and measles.
+Our foundation has helped to accelerate the development and introduction of many new vaccines—including vaccines against polio, pneumococcal pneumonia, rotavirus, measles, meningitis A, cholera, and HPV—that have saved or improved the lives of hundreds of millions of people.

 Dawai poses for a photo with his mom Poline during a door to door polio vaccine campaign in Adia, Cameroon on March 3, 2018.